adityasankranthi/ZipTrees/README.md

 ##### Search
 - **Existence Check**: Verifies that the search operation can successfully locate and return a node or value for an element that exists within the tree.
-- **Non-Existence Check**: Confirms that searches for elements not present in the tree accurately return a null or false indication, showcasing the tree's proper handling of such cases.
+- **Non-Existence Check**: Confirms that searches for elements not present in the tree accurately return a null or false indication, show casing the tree's proper handling of such cases.
 - **Boundary Conditions**: Tests the search functionality against boundary conditions, including searching for the smallest and largest elements, as well as operations on an empty tree.

 ## Status